Ana Fernández / SEO

 • You need immediate results

-• You aim for clear transactional intent (“buy”, “quote”, “demo”, etc.)
+• You target clear transactional intent ("buy", "quote", "demo", etc.)

 SEM data (CTR, conversions, bounce rate per keyword) helps prioritize SEO efforts.

-2. Double occupancy of the SERP
+2. Double SERP Occupancy

-3. Reinforce key verticals
+3. Reinforce Key Verticals

 • SEO for informational or comparison terms (“best tools for…”)

-• SEM for terms of direct intent (“prices”, “demo”, “agency in Madrid”)
+• SEM for direct intent terms (“pricing”, “demo”, “agency in London”)

-So you cover the full decision cycle.
+This way, you cover the complete decision cycle.

-4. Cross-testing
+4. Cross-Testing

 How to Design a Unified SEO + SEM Strategy